If you suffered injuries in an accident, you might be curious about getting compensation for your losses and damages.

 What Are the Four Elements of Negligence?

-Your attorney must be able to prove the following 4 elements of negligence to win your case:
+Your attorney must be able to prove the following 4 elements of negligence in Florida to win your case:

 - Duty: The defendant owed the injured party a duty of care.
 A duty requires the defendant to do or not do something based on the relationship between the parties.

 - Breach of Duty: The defendant breached this duty of care.
 Proving a breach of this duty could be done in various ways–like showing that the defendant caused the accident by speeding or driving through a red light.

 - Causation: The defendant’s breach must have caused the victim’s injuries.
 Proving causation can be relatively straightforward, but if multiple parties are involved, it may be more challenging to prove any single person’s actions caused an injury.